CharlesEmrich/independent-portfolio/objectives.md

-Your name.
+CHECKYour name.
+CHECK
-An image of you, or something that represents you.
+CHECKAn image of you, or something that represents you.
-A list of projects you have created with active links to their GitHub pages sites or GitHub repositories.
+CHECKA list of projects you have created with active links to their GitHub pages sites or GitHub repositories.
-For each, include a brief description of the project and what languages it uses.
+For each, include a *brief description of the project and what languages it uses.*
 An “About Me” section.
 Your background (education, job experience, or why did you decide to take a class on programming, etc).
 Your current interests/hobbies/skills.